-Bellevue Rotary Family Festival, held this year in March, brings together foster kids and parents that are pre-screened and approved for adoption in a fun, family-oriented, and emotionally safe environment.
+Bellevue Rotary Family Festival, held in the spring, brings together foster kids and parents that are pre-screened and approved for adoption in a fun, family-oriented, and emotionally safe environment.
 Some of the kids have different abilities, are medically fragile, or hope that their sibling group will remain together.
 Bellevue Rotary Family Festival has been particularly successful at helping these kids find their forever family.

 Here’s how the program works: